rdtrimble/enablebusoga/content/programmes/small-business-development.md

 ---
 Investment from the UK has been made into businesses: growing and drying local fruit; growing and planting tree seedlings; encouraging regenerative agriculture and charging mobile phones/powering barber shops from solar panels.

+## Dried Fruit

+The drying of locally harvested fruits such as pineapple and mango uses the power of the sun of which there is an abundance.

 ![Picture of man drying fruit on a teal table](/images/fruit-drying.jpg)

+Each set of driers supports a number of families who can bring their fruit to be processed.
+Once dried the fruit is bagged and sold locally to schools and other educational establishments.
+Drying increases the shelf life of the fruit from a few days to several months so it can be used over an extended period.
+Each family bringing fruit to be dried is paid accordingly once the fruit is sold.

 ## Tree Nursery and Planting